-The McKinsey Leadership Scholarship (L, I, C)
+The McKinsey Leadership Scholarship (I,L,C)

 Applicants must be undertaking the MBA program at the AGSM and should demonstrate high potential for future leadership in the public and private arenas.
+Applications should be lodged with the AGSM's Manager, Academic Affairs by 30 November.

-The Sasakawa Scholarships and Sasakawa Leadership Fund Program (L, I, R, C)
+The Sasakawa Scholarships (I,L,R,C)

-- Amount and number awarded may vary - 1 year, with a possible 1 year extension potential for future leadership in international affairs, in public life and in private endeavour.
+- Amount and number awarded may vary - 1 year, with a possible 1 year extension

-The Sasakawa Leadership Fund Program was established in 1991 with a generous endowment from the Sasakawa Foundation to assist students at the AGSM undertaking the MBA, MBA (Executive) or PhD program who have high
+The Sasakawa Leadership Fund Program was established in 1991 with a generous endowment from the Sasakawa Foundation to assist students at the AGSM undertaking the MBA, MBA (Executive) or PhD program who have high potential for future leadership in international affairs, in public life and in private endeavour.
+Applications should be lodged with the AGSM's Manager, Academic Affairs by 30 November.